-Woodcraft Folk runs on the passion and energy of thousands of volunteers, most of whom help at a local Woodcraft Folk group and who may have been in Woodcraft Folk as children, or whose own children attend a group.
+Woodcraft Folk runs on the passion and energy of thousands of volunteers.
 With the support of regional and central resources, local Woodcraft groups decide their own programme and co-ordinate their own events and camps.

-Other volunteers are involved in specific campaigns and projects such as the Edinburgh Powerpod and the PlayOut scheme.
+Most of our volunteers are involved in running weekly group activities.
+Other volunteers are involved at district or reigonal level or on specific campaigns and projects.
 As a registered charity, Woodcraft Folk is guided by a board of trustees called General Council, this is also made up of volunteers from all over Woodcraft.

 Not every week will go to plan - in many ways this reflects the independent and free spirit of Woodcraft Folk - but even the unexpected events are usually fun and rewarding.
 More importantly we believe that what we are trying to achieve is an important and worthwhile aim.
 As an adult leader, you will be joining a movement with a strong determination to build a better future for us all.
 As our principles say, we want a world based on equality, friendship, peace and social justice, through active co-operation.